Papa Eftim I: Earlier years

-Karahisarithis was born in Maden qadaa (today Akdağmadeni) of Bozok sanjak in 1883.
+Karahisaridis was born in Maden kaza (today Akdağmadeni) of Bozok sanjak in 1883, in a Karamanli family hailing from Şebinkarahisar (hence his birth surname).
 He worked in a factory.
-He was ordained as a priest in 1915 and was given the name Eftim (Ευθύμιος).
+He was ordained as a deacon in 1912, and a priest in 1915 and was given the name Eftim (Ευθύμιος).
 In the house of his neighbor Çerkes Ethem, he met Mustafa Kemal and became a supporter of his ideas.
-He took part on 23 April 1920 in the opening of the Turkish Parliament as representative of the Turkish Orthodox Community of All Anatolia (Umum Anadolu Türk Ortodoksları Cemaatleri).
+He took part on 23 April 1920 in the opening of the Turkish Parliament as representative of the Turkish Orthodox Community of All Anatolia (Umum Anadolu Türk Ortodoksları Cemaatları).
+He later joined the Turkish troops and fought in the 1919-1922 Greco-Turkish war.
+Atatürk later stated that "Papa Eftim offered services to this country as much as a whole army".

-In 1922 the Autocephalous Orthodox Patriarchate of Anatolia was founded in Kayseri by Father Pavlos Karahisarithis a supporter of the General Congregation of the Anatolian Turkish Orthodox, in opposition to Patriarch Meletius IV.
+In 1922 the Autocephalous Turkish Orthodox Patriarchate of Anatolia was founded in Kayseri by Father Pavlos Karahisarithis a supporter of the General Congregation of the Anatolian Turkish Orthodox, in opposition to Patriarch Meletius IV.
 During the meeting in a convent in Kayseri, the decision was made to establish a Turkish Christian church independent of the Ecumenical Patriarch of Constantinople.

-Papa Eftim clarified his identity as: I am not Turks' friend Eftim, I am a Turk who is the son of a Turk Eftim.
+Papa Eftim clarified his identity as: I am not Eftim the friend of Turks, I am Eftim the Turk who is the son of a Turk.
 I have always clarified my Turkish identity.
-Foreigners can be friends to Turks'.
+Foreigners can be friends to Turks.
 However, a Turkish citizen like me being shown as a foreigner, questioning my people, hurts me deeply.
-I will never forgive people who do not call me a Turk but friend of Turks.
+I will never forgive people who do not call me a Turk, but rather a friend of Turks.

-Karahisarithis moved to Istanbul in 1923, and took the name Pope Eftim I. The same year, his supporters, with his tacit support assaulted Patriarch Meletius IV on 1 June 1923.
+Karahisaridis moved to Istanbul in 1923, and took the name Papa Eftim I. The same year, his supporters, with his tacit support assaulted Patriarch Meletius IV on 1 June 1923.
 On 2 October 1923 Papa Eftim besieged the Holy Synod and appointed his own Synod.
 When Eftim invaded the Greek Orthodox Patriarchate he proclaimed himself "the general representative of all the Orthodox communities" (Bütün Ortodoks Cemaatleri Vekil Umumisi).

 With a new Ecumenical Patriarch Gregory VII elected on 6 December 1923 after the abdication of Meletius IV, there was another occupation by Papa Eftim I and his followers, when he besieged the Patriarchate for the second time.
 This time around, they were evicted by the Turkish police.